neongreen/artyom.me/lens-over-tea-1.md

 [adit.io FAM]: http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html

-To be honest, tho, you probably shouldn't be touching lens until you know those things... unless you only need lenses to do record updates and other simple stuff, in which case read
+To be honest, tho, you probably shouldn't be touching lens until you know those things – unless you only need lenses to do record updates and other simple stuff, in which case read
 [Gabriel Gonzales's lens tutorial][haskellforall lenses] and the [Wikibook chapter on lenses][Wikibook lenses] (which is actually a good lenses tutorial in general).

 [haskellforall lenses]: http://www.haskellforall.com/2013/05/program-imperatively-using-haskell.html
 [Wikibook lenses]: https://en.wikibooks.org/wiki/Haskell/Lenses_and_functional_references

-By the way, I dislike sentences which take more than 1 try to parse.
-If anything took you more than 1 try, tell me and I'll try to fix it.
-The easiest way to complain (if you haven't noticed the banner on the top of this page) is to select the offending text and press Ctrl-Enter.
-If you couldn't understand some explanation from the 1st try, complain as well.

-(Unless you're sleepy/tired, of course, in which case it's your own fault that you can't understand anything and you should go to sleep instead of reading articles about lenses. ~~Don't be such a nerd~~ Nerds are obviously cool, so *be* a nerd, just don't forget to sleep from time to time.)

-[Full disclosure: the previous paragraph was written at 5am.]

 # Disclaimers